Our Clinical Specialists

 As well as her ABA, DDT background, Kathy has gained competencies as a Registered Behaviour Technician (RBT) and is a trained Secret Agent Society (SAS) practitioner.
 Kathy has also completed accredited St Johns First Aid training.

-Kathy is our Senior Facilitator for our Mummy (or Daddy) & Me programs.
+Kathy is also a Facilitator for our Mummy (or Daddy) & Me programs and Social Club Programs.

 Georgia began working with AES in 2014 and received her undergraduate degree in Psychology in the same year.
 She is a Registered Behaviour Technician (RBT) and is a trained facilitator of the Secret Agent Society (SAS) social skills program.
 She is currently completing a Master of Sexology at Curtin University.
 Georgia has experience working with adolescent children.
 She specialises in assisting teenagers going through puberty and to teach healthy relationship skills, sexual risk reduction, sexual behaviour and safety.

 Georgia also specialises in working with schools from mid-primary to secondary, to provide transitionary support, behaviour management techniques, attend meetings with parents, school staff and other professionals, to assist with the individual issues children with an autism diagnosis may face in their education facility.

 Georgia is our Lead Facilitator for our Teen Connect Social Club.

 Our Behaviour Interventionists